zainabghafoor0/project_5_part_2/full_report.md

 - resets probe chains

 From your runs:
-- At Ns where compactions occur more frequently, single probing benefits **more**, because tombstones otherwise extend linear runs.
+- At Ns where compactions occur more frequently, single probing benefits more, because tombstones otherwise extend linear runs.
 - When compaction is infrequent, single probing slows significantly.

 Double probing triggers fewer compactions because it diffuses tombstones across the table.